Winters123/antDev/README.md

 Tips: ANT is aimming to be deployed on both Xilinx and Altera FPGAs, but we set Xilinx Zynq 7000 as the platform in ANT v1.

 ### How to use
 Firstly, you need to clone `/App/BOOT.bin` and `/App/ant` into the directory of `/mnt` of the ARM core on Zynq.
-Then, insmod `openbox-s4.ko`, turn on the network port with `ifconfig xxx up`, reboot the OS and run `./ant` for hint.
+Then, reboot the OS, insmod `openbox-s4.ko`, turn on the network port with `ifconfig xxx up` and run `./ant` for hint.
 Then you may know how to use ANT (quite simple).

 After finish the test, the testing report will be seen on both the `terminal` and the file named `latency_out`.